-FIGURE 4.
+Figure 4.
 Map of two spring Walleye sampling locations in upper Noxon Reservoir, Montana.

-Walleye were collected by jet-boat mounted boom electrofishing during nighttime hours from April 6th to May 5rd of 2022.
+Walleye were collected by jet-boat mounted boom electrofishing during nighttime hours from April 3 to May 1 of 2023.
 Walleye captured were measured (TL; mm) and weighed (g).
-A subsample of up to five Walleye of each sex in 25 mm length bins for Walleye up to 500 inspection of gonads of sacrificed fish or manipulating the abdomen following methodology outlined by Duffy et al. (2000).
+A subsample of up to five Walleye of each sex in 25 mm length bins for Walleye up to 500 mm and up to five Walleye of each sex in 50 mm length bins for Walleye greater than 500 mm in length were sacrificed for age analysis.
+Sex and maturity of Walleye was assessed by visual inspection of gonads of sacrificed fish or manipulating the abdomen following methodology outlined by

+Duffy et al. (2000).
 All remaining Walleye were scanned, and if not found to be previously tagged, were implanted with passive integrated transponders (PIT tags), the dorsal spine removed for additional identification, and the fish were released.
 Otoliths of sacrificed Walleye were removed using the "up through the gills method" (Stevenson and Campana 1992), embedded in epoxy, and transversely sectioned using a low-speed isometric saw.
 Sections were then aged independently by two readers and any fish with age discrepancies were aged by a third reader (Quist and Isermann 2017).

 Ages derived from otolith analysis were used to construct age-length keys using Fisheries Stock Assessment (FSA) v0.8.12; R v3.3.2 (Ogle 2010; R Core Team 2020).
 Age-length keys were constructed for both female and male Walleye using 10 mm length bins and ages were assigned to all unaged fish based on the corresponding age-length keys (Isermann and Knight 2005; Ogle 2016).
-Using ages derived from otolith analysis we also fitted growth curves for both male and female Walleye spawning populations (von Bertalanffy 1938).
+Using ages derived from otolith analysis we also fitted separate growth curves for male and female Walleye spawning populations (von Bertalanffy 1938).